R-Rothrock/R-Rothrock/README.md

 - Java

-I'm currently preparing for the PCAP certification in Python, and will be attempting more for cybersecurity, bash, and C within the next year.
+I'm currently preparing for the PCAP certification in Python, and will be attempting more certifications for cybersecurity, bash, and C within the next year.

 **I can be contacted at:**